-Organic peroxides possess one or more oxygen–oxygen bonds, which decompose thermally to produce two radicals.
-The rates of decompositions can be enhanced by specific promoters or activators being mostly multivalent metals such as iron, cobalt or vanadium.
+Organic peroxides have one or more oxygen–oxygen bonds.
+They decompose thermally to produce two radicals.
+Specific promoters or activators, mainly multivalent metals like iron, cobalt, or vanadium, enhance decomposition rates.

-They significantly decrease the energy necessary to break the oxygen–oxygen bond.
-Such accelerated decompositions occur below the normal application temperatures of the peroxides usually resulting in generation of only one useful radical, instead of two.
+They significantly lower the energy needed to break the oxygen–oxygen bond.
+Accelerated decompositions occur below the normal application temperatures of peroxides, usually resulting in only one useful radical instead of two.

 Enox 101 (DHBP) CAS Number: 78-63-7